stolostron/rhacm-docs/_pages/board_maintenance.md

 ## Board review in scrums

-  - Scrum lead looks at each assignees board for balance of issues
+  - Scrum lead looks at each assignees board for balance of issues.
-  - Scan for old or duplicate issues
+  - Scan for old or duplicate issues.
-  - Prioritize issues if needed
+  - Prioritize issues if needed.
-  - Assign any unassigned issues
+  - Assign any unassigned issues.
-  - Check for issues sitting in verificication (what is needed to close them?)
+  - Check for issues sitting in verification (what is needed to close them?).
-  - Leads sprint planning for members
+  - Leads sprint planning for members.
-  - Comments and snapshots incomplete or unplanned sprint work to capture trends and viloscity
+  - Comments and snapshots incomplete or unplanned sprint work to capture trends and viloscity .

 ## Sprints